janeshsutharios/TechBlogs/docs/iOS/OOPS-Concepts/OOPS-Concepts.md

 - **Abstraction** is like using a **remote control** — you press buttons without knowing the internal electronics.
 - **Encapsulation** is like the **plastic casing** around the remote — it protects the internal parts from being tampered with.

-Great choice, Janesh!
-Here's a blog-ready section on **Method Overloading in Swift**, using a **Calculator App** as a real-world example:

 ---

 ## 🧮 6.
 Method Overloading in Swift: